-About ear wax in children
+About ear wax

-When it’s first made, this wax is soft and colourless.
+When it’s first made, ear wax is soft and colourless.
 When it comes into contact with air, it gets harder and becomes yellowish-brown.

 Symptoms of ear wax build-up